Brad Braendlein

 helped put a lost and forgotten performing career back on track.
 Your valuable

-insights, the Hollywood years, lesson's contained in the infamous "shoe box", and
+insights, the Hollywood years, lesson's contained in the infamous "

 the Lord Bennett's gig have all played a critical role in the shape and content of